junxia95/junxia95.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Jun Xia will join the Hong Kong University of Science and Technology and the ACCESS Chip Centre as a Postdoctoral Research Fellow through the ITF projects, supervised by Prof. Yuan Xie.
-He has been a Postdoctoral Research Associate at the University of Notre Dame since 2023 (advised by Prof. Yiyu Shi).
-He obtained his Ph.D. degree from East China Normal University in 2023 (supervised by Prof. Mingsong Chen).
-He obtained his M.S. degree and B.S. degree from Jiangnan University (supervised by Prof. Zhilei Chai and Prof. Wei Yan from Peking University) and Hainan University in 2019 and 2016, respectively.
+Jun Xia is currently a Postdoctoral Research Fellow at the Hong Kong University of Science and Technology and the ACCESS Chip Center, working on ITF projects under the supervision of Prof. Yuan Xie.
+Since 2023, he has also been a Postdoctoral Research Associate at the University of Notre Dame, where he is advised by Prof. Yiyu Shi.
+Jun obtained his Ph.D. from East China Normal University in 2023, under the guidance of Prof. Mingsong Chen.
+Additionally, he completed his M.S.  at Jiangnan University under the supervision of Prof. Zhilei Chai and Prof. Wei Yan from Peking University, respectively, in 2019.
 His research interests include Heterogeneous On-device Federated Learning and Trustworthy AI.